Pursuit to Algiers: Reception

-Universal Studios film director Roy Neill delivers a tongue-in-check version of the Sherlock Holmes film genre in Pursuit to Algiers in which even the actors "seem aware they are trapped within a genre picture."
+Universal Studios film director Roy Neill delivers a tongue-in-cheek version of the Sherlock Holmes film genre in Pursuit to Algiers in which even the actors "seem aware they are trapped within a genre picture."

 This "camp" portrayal of the famous detective exaggerates every virtue of Conan Doyle's literary creation, with Neill and Rathbone issuing a burlesque reveling in Holmes unerring expertise in everything” ranging from the "Moorish architecture of Lisbon" to "recognizing a knife-thrower glimpsed at an obscure Parisian circus" and perfectly identifying "suspicious foreigners" based on their "gravely flawed fashion sense."